frictionlessdata/datapackage/source/data-packages.rst

 Types are one of:

 * string
-* decimal - all decimals must be provided without any formatting (e.g. commans) and must use '.' as the decimal separator
+* decimal - all decimals must be provided without any formatting (e.g. commas) and must use '.' as the decimal separator
 * date
 * dateTime